I worked as a developer using Waterfall for exactly 9 months. I was 22 years old, and it was my first programmer job and first corporate environment.

 But I didn’t know any better at the time.
-I hadn’t heard of Agile yet, and no one told me we were doing Waterfall.
-Luckily I got out of there and found a job at Cloudlock where I learned about Agile and eventually worked my way up to VP of Engineering.
+I hadn’t heard of Agile development methodology yet, and no one told me we were using the Waterfall model.
+Luckily, I got out of there and found a job at Cloudlock where I learned about Agile and eventually worked my way up to VP of Engineering.
 But I’ll never forget my first year as a Waterfall programmer.

 So does methodology matter?
 Absolutely.
 But…

-If you ask a software developer what methodology they follow, 95% of us will say we do agile…but, usually followed by some version of Scrum or Kanban.
-While this sounds like a worldwide consensus, the reality is that every dev team I’ve worked on or managed has had a different development process.
+If you ask a software developer what methodology they follow, 95% of us will say, “We do Agile, but…”, usually followed by some version of Scrum or Kanban.
+While this sounds like a worldwide consensus, the reality is that every dev team I’ve worked on or managed has had a different software development process.

 During my time as VP of Engineering at Cloudlock, I looked after 75 developers across 5 teams.
 Each team had their own unique process.
 There were team leads who had been working in software development for 25+ years and others that had just gotten promoted.
 The younger leads liked having a more strict process to follow, whereas the more senior managers had a process they had customized over the years.

-There’s a lot of options out there so, instead of focusing on methodology, I find it makes sense to start with what you’re trying to do and work backwards.
+There’s a lot of options out there, so instead of focusing on methodology, I find it makes sense to start with what you’re trying to do and work backward.

 “You got rid of teams?!?”